menandmice/micetro_docs/guides/implementation/cloud.rst

 Azure DNS
 """"""""""
 Fill in the fields required to connect to Azure:

 .. image:: ../../images/add-azure-dns.png
    :width: 50%

-* For information about how to configure Azure DNS, see :ref:`configure-azure-dns`.
+* For information on how to configure Azure DNS, see :ref:`configure-azure-dns`.

 .. _connect-aws: